Table of Contents

 Using the Climkit TRB140 4G router offers several advantages:

-- Simplified installation: the router easily installs inside the electrical cabinet, directly onto the DIN rail
+- Simplified installation: the router easily installs inside the electrical cabinet, directly on the DIN rail

 - Complete delivery: supplied with its DIN rail mount and 24V DC power supply